lemire/simdcomp/README.md

 simdcomp
 ========

-A simple C library for compressing lists of integers
+A simple C library for compressing lists of integers using binary packing and SIMD instructions.

 What is it for?
 -------------